COMMITMENT TO CLEAN AIR

 Part of our commitment to environmental stewardship is delivering results that are visible and measurable.
 Our 12-year association with the Carbon Disclosure Project (CDP) has provided us with the opportunity each year to demonstrate our efforts to control and reduce emissions and conserve water.

-Responding to the annual CDP questionnaire amounts to a thorough examination of what we’re doing, how we’re doing it and what risks and opportunities we see ahead.
+Devon’s participation in the annual CDP questionnaire process amounts to a thorough examination of what we’re doing, how we’re doing it and what risks and opportunities we see ahead.
 The results are public, so it’s more than an exercise in disclosure; it’s about transparency and accountability.
 We welcome it.

 CDP’s global platform provides us with a highly credible venue for communicating with stakeholders about our environmental stewardship.
 Our latest disclosures can be found at www.cdp.net.